1964 United States presidential election: Results

 The election was held on November 3, 1964.
 Johnson beat Goldwater in the general election, winning over 61% of the popular vote.
 In the end, Goldwater won only his native state of Arizona and five Deep South states — Louisiana, Mississippi, Georgia, Alabama, and South Carolina — which had been increasingly alienated by Democratic civil rights policies, and where Jim Crow laws tended to be still active to varying degrees, before the following year's Voting Rights Act outlawed them entirely.

 The five Southern states that voted for Goldwater swung over dramatically to support him.
 For instance, in Mississippi, where Democrat Franklin D. Roosevelt had won 97% of the popular vote in 1936, Goldwater won 87% of the vote.
-Of these states, Louisiana had been the only state where a Republican had won even once since Reconstruction.
+Of these states, Louisiana had been the only state where a Republican had won even once since Reconstruction, in 1956.
+Georgia had never voted Republican before this election, South Carolina last did so in 1876, and Mississippi and Alabama last did so in 1872.